AU-ExoMars/PCOT/internalDocs/docs/ancillary.md

   sidecar at all.
 Otherwise a broken file silently gives no exposure.
   (Done: loaders report problems to `multifile_loader()`, which logs a warning only if no loader could read the file, so a file in another loader's convention doesn't cause spurious warnings.)
-- [ ] Decide whether a sidecar with some fields but no `exposure_time` should still return the fields it does have, rather than being rejected entirely.
+- [x] Decide whether a sidecar with some fields but no `exposure_time` should still return the fields it does have, rather than being rejected entirely.
+(Done: yes.
+Fields are read from the `FIELDS` table in `ancillary/aupe.py`; missing fields are left out quietly, a field with a bad value is left out with a warning, and a file with none of the fields counts as unreadable so that other loaders get a chance.)

 ### Design questions